zhol0777/vial-nightly/README.md

 ## How do I use this?

+You'll need two cronjobs -
+* One to build the docker image - a [change](https://github.com/python/cpython/issues/119562) to the ast library deployed in Python 3.14 hasn't had the corresponding fixes propagate to the qmk_cli docker image, so you have to build this custom one pinned to python 3.13.
+You can probably just run this monthly, as `build.py` pulls up latest git changes.
+* One to run `build.py`.

-I run `build.py` as a cronjob and get Apache to serve the `vial` directory, but you can use whatever server to serve the directory of files.
+I run `build.py` as a cronjob and get Caddy to serve the `vial` directory, but you can use whatever server to serve the directory of files.
 This implies that you already have docker installed, and the user that runs docker is a member of the `docker` group, or is root.

-I have python 3.7 on the server this script runs on, so that should probably work.
-Be sure to install the dependencies in `dependencies.txt` using your preferred installation method.

 ## Why do I use this?